DRUG INTERACTIONS IN PREGNANCY

 The same products may need a different conversation than before

 Before pregnancy, many people move on autopilot.
-Headache means reaching for a familiar pain reliever.
+Headache means reaching for a familiar painkiller.
 Heartburn means something from the pharmacy that has always been around.
 Iron and an antibiotic may feel like two separate stories.
 In pregnancy that approach stops being enough.

-What matters is not only the single product, but also what it is combined with, when you are taking it and whether supplements or as-needed OTC products are already present.
-Pregnancy can also change day-to-day routine, stomach comfort and the practical ability to keep sensible gaps between products.
-In real life that means one thing: even a familiar combination deserves checking again in the context of pregnancy.
+What matters is not only the single product, but also what it is combined with, when you take it and whether supplements or as-needed OTC products are also involved.
+Pregnancy can also change digestive tolerance, daily rhythm and how easy it is to keep sensible gaps between products.
+In practice, that means one thing: even a familiar combination deserves checking again in the context of pregnancy.

 Before Taking Anything, Build the Full List